 NOTE: To make assembly easier, keep contents of box together.
 Apply a coat of automobile wax to the table.
 Wipe all parts thoroughly with a clean dry cloth.
 This will reduce friction when pushing the workpeice.
+To avoid injury, the styrofoam block should be removed between the motor and the table.

-UNPACKING YOUR TABLE SAW:
+UNPACKING YOUR TABLE SAW